martinthomson/quic-tls/draft-thomson-quic-tls.md

 contexts, but that can be abused to cause a peer to expend processing resources without having any observable impact on the state of the connection.
-If processing is disproportionately large in comparison to the observable effects on bandwidth or state, then this allows a peer to exhaust processing capacity without consequence.
+If processing is disproportionately large in comparison to the observable effects on bandwidth or state, then this could allow a malicious peer to exhaust processing capacity without consequence.

+QUIC prohibits the sending of empty `STREAM` frames unless they are marked with the FIN bit.
+This prevents `STREAM` frames from being sent that only waste effort.

+TLS records SHOULD always contain at least one octet of a handshake messages or alert.
+Records containing only padding are permitted during the handshake, but an excessive number might be used to generate unnecessary work.
+Once the TLS handshake is complete, endpoints SHOULD NOT send TLS application data records unless it is to hide the length of QUIC records.
+QUIC packet protection does not include any allowance for padding; padded TLS application data records can be used to mask the length of QUIC frames.

-While there are legitimate uses for some redundant packets, implementations SHOULD track redundant packets and treat excessive volumes of them as indicative of an attack.
+While there are legitimate uses for some redundant packets, implementations SHOULD track redundant packets and treat excessive volumes of any non-productive packets as indicative of an attack.

 # IANA Considerations